slab14/IoT_Sec_Gateway/README.md

 * CheckHash.c/AddHash.c
   > CheckHash.c/AddHash.c were written to ensure integrity of communcation between controller and dataplane.
 This does not ensure confidentialty as packets are still un-encrypted.
   - **CheckHash.c:** Once compiled with gcc, this script monitors the nfqueue created by iptables to capture packets and verify the hash of incoming packets.
-This ensures integrity of commands against MITM attacks.
+This ensures integrity of commands against MITM attacks as well as the corrct middlebox destination.
   - **AddHash.c:** Similar to *CheckHash.c*, this script monitors the nfqueue responsible for outgoing packets.
 A SHA1 hash is calculated over the packet and attached to the end of the packet before being sent off.

 * sendAlert.c
   > sendAlert.c contains encryption information such as your secret key, iv and IP address of the controller.